saulpierotti/.dotfiles/README.md

 ## Bootloader
 * I am using Grub2 with the `arch-silence-grub-theme-git` theme
-* I use `grub-btrfs` to see also btrfs snapshot in the boot menu
+* I use `grub-btrfs` to see also btrfs snapshots in the boot menu

 ## Kernel
 * I use linux-zen and I also installed the headers